Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 First, you’ll need to create a new project.

-To get started with a template, install genezio CLI using npm.
+To get started with a template, install DeployApps CLI using npm.
-You will also need to login to the genezio cloud.
+You will also need to login to the DeployApps cloud.
-Later on, genezio comes in handy to deploy and host your web applications in the cloud.
+Later on, DeployApps comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio
 genezio login
 ```

-After installing genezio, you can create a new genezio Node.js project by running the following command in an empty new folder:
+After installing DeployApps, you can create a new DeployApps Node.js project by running the following command in an empty new folder:

 ```bash
 genezio create fullstack --frontend=onboarding-react --backend=onboarding-ts --name=stripe-integration --region=us-east-1
 ```

 The genezio create command can be run as above or it can be run as a wizard through which you can configure your new project.
-More information can be found {{< external-link link="https://genezio.com/docs/cli-tool/cli-commands/genezio-create/" >}}here{{< /external-link >}}.
+More information can be found {{< external-link link="https://deployapps.dev/docs/cli-tool/cli-commands/genezio-create/" >}}here{{< /external-link >}}.

 ## Install the Dependencies